-Chart 8.7 shows the average number of homeless households Midlothian Council has living in bed and breakfast accommodation.
-It shows that there has been a significant reduction from 109 households in 2011/12 to 43 households in 2019/20.
-This reduction has been due to the Council increasing the use of Houses in Multiple Occupation.
-The Council has acquired three buildings (two which were empty Council owned buildings) and renovated the building before letting the units out as temporary accommodation with on-site staff support.
+Chart 8.7 shows the average number of homeless households Midlothian Council had living in bed and breakfast accommodation from 2009 to 2020.
+It shows that there was a significant reduction from 109 households in 2011/12 to 43 households in 2019/20.
+This reduction was due to the Council increasing the use of Houses in Multiple Occupation.
+The Council has acquired three buildings (two of which were empty Council owned buildings) and renovated the building before letting the units out as temporary accommodation with on-site staff support.
 Midlothian Council is also introducing shared temporary accommodation.
 This will see two households sharing a property, each with their own lockable bedroom, and sharing other communal areas.
+In late 2020 Midlothian Council stopped using bed and breakfast accommodation entirely.